Research with local authorities

 - sharing evidence and best practice guidance

-We also know that there is a greater need for capacity to share and use research within local authorities.
+We know there is a greater need for capacity to share and use research within local authorities.
 In response to this, we have created professional training qualifications that will develop skills in understanding, using and producing evidence for the health and social care, public health and commissioning workforce.